University of Miami: Research

 The University of Miami's Miller School of Medicine receives more than $200 million annually in external grants and contracts to fund 1,500 ongoing projects.
 The medical campus includes more than 500000 sqft of research space and the University of Miami's Life Science Park provides an additional 2000000 sqft of space adjacent to the university's medical campus in Miami's Health District.
 University of Miami's Interdisciplinary Stem Cell Institute researches the biology of stem cells and translates basic research into new regenerative therapies.

-The University of Miami houses one of the nation's largest centralized academic cyber infrastructures.
+The University of Miami houses one of the nation's largest centralized academic cyberinfrastructures.
 In 2007, the university launched the Center for Computational Science High Performance Computing group.
 Since then, the group has grown from a zero HPC cyberinfrastructure to a regional high-performance computing environment that currently supports more than 1,200 users, 220 TFlops of computational power, and more than three petabytes of disk storage.

-As of 2008, the University of Miami's Rosenstiel School of Marine and Atmospheric Science receives $50 million in annual external research funding.
+As of 2008, the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science receives $50 million in annual external research funding.
 Their laboratories include a saltwater wave tank, a five tank conditioning and spawning system, a multi-tank Aplysia culture laboratory, controlled corals climate tanks, and DNA profiling equipment.
 The campus also houses an invertebrate museum with 400,000 specimens.
 The University of Miami operates the Bimini Biological Field Station in Bimini district in the western Bahamas, an array of oceanographic high-frequency radar along the East Coast of the United States, and a Bermuda-based aerosol observatory.
-The university owns Little Salt Spring, a National Register of Historic Places site, in North Port, Florida where the Rosenstiel School performs archaeological and paleontological research.
+The university owns Little Salt Spring, a National Register of Historic Places site, in North Port, Florida, where the Rosenstiel School performs archaeological and paleontological research.

-In 2010, the University of Miami built a brain imaging annex to the James M. Cox, Jr. Science Center within the College of Arts and Sciences, which includes a functional magnetic imaging (fMRI) system and a laboratory where scientists, clinicians, and engineers study fundamental aspects of brain function.
+In 2010, the University of Miami built a brain imaging annex to the James M. Cox Jr. Science Center within the College of Arts and Sciences, which includes a functional magnetic imaging (fMRI) system and a laboratory where scientists, clinicians, and engineers study fundamental aspects of brain function.
 Construction of the lab was funded in part by a $14.8 million stimulus grant from the National Institutes of Health (NIH).

 In 2016, the University of Miami received $195 million in federal research funding, including $131.3 million from the U.S. Department of Health and Human Services and $14.1 million from the National Science Foundation.
-The University of Miami's Leonard M. Miller School of Medicine received a record $149.5 million in NIH funding in 2019, making the Miller School of Medicine the world's 39th largest NIH grant recipient institution and largest NIH grant recipient of any medical school in Florida.
+The University of Miami's Miller School of Medicine received a record $149.5 million in NIH funding in 2019, making the Miller School of Medicine the world's 39th-largest NIH grant recipient institution and largest NIH grant recipient of any medical school in Florida.

 Also in 2016, the university received $161 million in science and engineering funding from the U.S. federal government, making the university the largest Hispanic-serving recipient and 56th-largest recipient of federal science and engineering funding.
-Within the $161 million in funding, $117 million was granted by the U.S. Department of Health and Human Services the university's school of medicine.
+Within the $161 million in funding, $117 million was granted by the U.S. Department of Health and Human Services to the university's school of medicine.